Embedded Trefftz discontinuous Galerkin methods: Introduction

 The embedded Trefftz DG method offers a more generic way of obtaining local particular solutions exploiting the underlying DG discretization.
 Computing element-wise particular solutions in the DG space can be done with little computational effort and then be used to homogenize the DG system.

-The paper continuous as follows: In \cref{sec:method} we present the method, recovering traditional Trefftz DG methods and its extensions to the case of weaker Trefftz spaces and inhomogeneuous equations.
+The paper continuous as follows: In \cref{sec:method} we present the method, recovering traditional Trefftz DG methods and its extensions to the case of weaker Trefftz spaces and inhomogeneous equations.
 In \cref{sec:impl} we address implementational aspects and turn to applications of the approach to a set of PDE problems in \cref{sec:num}.
-We present numerical examples for Laplace equation, Poisson equation, acoustic wave equation with piecewise constant and also with smooth coefficient, Helmholtz equation, and a linear transport equation.
-The method was implemented using \texttt{NGSolve} and \texttt{NGSTrefftz}\footnote{see \url{https://ngsolve.org/} and \url{https://github.com/PaulSt/NGSTrefftz}.}.
+We present numerical examples for Laplace equation, Poisson equation, acoustic wave equation with piecewise constant and also with smooth coefficient, Helmholtz equation, and a linear transport equation. \rv{In \cref{sec:compareschemes} we compare the Trefftz DG method to another popular acceleration technique for DG methods, the Hybrid DG method.} The method was implemented using \texttt{NGSolve} and \texttt{NGSTrefftz}\footnote{see \url{https://ngsolve.org/} and \url{https://github.com/PaulSt/NGSTrefftz}.}.
 Conclusion and outlook are presented in \cref{sec:outlook}.